Orange County Brain Injury

 suffered-a-traumatic-brain-injury

-Causes of Brain Injury
+Causes Of Brain Injury

 To suffer a brain injury, a blow to the head in some way must occur.
-The skull is the series of bones of the human skeleton that encases the brain for protective purposes.
+The skull is the series of bones of the human skeleton that encase the brain for protective purposes.
 It can only do so much when it has been dealt a significant blow.

 For a brain injury to occur, the skull must be injured enough that it comes into contact with the brain and causes injury.
 The injury can range from mild to severe in terms of immediate injury; however, the injury could have lifelong consequences either way.

-Brain Injury Justice Resources in Orange County, California
+Brain Injury Justice Resources In Orange County, California

 700 Civic Center Drive West